ValColorado/Intro_to_Unix_LARK_Project/README.md

-# exploreBash
 #Original game in BASH that teaches new Linux users about using the Linux environment and its utilities.

-Welcome to my exploreBASH Lark(Linux Activitiy to Reinforce Knowledge) Project
+Welcome to my Intro to Unix Lark(Linux Activitiy to Reinforce Knowledge) Project

-Name of game: exploreBash
+Name of game: Olive Quest

 Developed by: Valentina Colorado

-Narrative: Dino the linux cat got locked out of his house and now needs help finding his key to get home.Use linux commands to navigate a help Dino get home.
-######ADD MORE LATER

-Instructions:
+Narrative: Olive is Lakeland's newest friendly neighborhood cat.
+She got a little confused after a long night out at Molly McMeow's Irish Pub and now needs help finding her way back.
+Stop by some of Lakeland's well know establishments to see if you can find Olive's friend (Valentina) so she can help Olive get back home.

+Instructions: To start type 'ls' to find the game menu.

+Once you've found the game menu type './(Menu Name).sh to start the game